Vietnam.vn - Nền tảng quảng bá Việt Nam

 Goods originating from Vietnam are an opportunity

-The US also offers many tools to support tariffs to check the origin and value of imported goods.
+The US side also offers many tools to support tariffs to check the origin and value of imported goods.
 For Vietnamese goods, US customs also has certain standards for inspection and control.
 Therefore, businesses bringing goods into the US must first strictly control the quality, origin, and production materials before taking the goods out of Vietnamese ports.

 According to this expert, there are many things that Vietnamese businesses should pay attention to and should not do at this time.

 “But Vietnamese businesses are not pessimistic.
 In fact, goods originating from Vietnam are already an opportunity.
 Businesses just need to take full advantage of the opportunity to process and produce finished products "made in Vietnam" properly.
-For example, you import sugar, flour, eggs from another country to Vietnam to produce cakes.
+For example, you import sugar, flour, and eggs from another country to Vietnam to produce cakes.
 You have mixed all those ingredients to make a finished cake, then the cake is a product of Vietnamese origin, the import tax to the US is applied to Vietnamese goods," said Ms. Jennifer Diaz.

 Effective strategy to bring Vietnamese goods to the US